ThanaVi/THCovid19_Report/README.md

 # Thai Covid19 Cases Report with Google Data Studio

-This mini-project used data from https://data.go.th/dataset to provide a report that represent a number of Covid19 cases in Thailand with geo map and time series chart in Google Data Studio.
+This mini-project used data from https://data.go.th/dataset to provide a report that represents a number of Covid19 cases in Thailand with geo map and time series chart in Google Data Studio.

 Tools: Pyspark with Google Colab, BigQuery, Google Data Studio